 Burdzyńska was born in 1977 in Tarnów.
 She studied painting at the Academy of Fine Arts in Kraków, where she graduated in 2002 under the academic supervision of professor Adam Brincken.
 Burdzyńska’s consistency in pursuing her passion resulted in exhibitions both at home and abroad.

 Her paintings, saturated with expression and symbolism, are resemblant of fairy-tales yet realistic.
-This tension was excellently exposed at the exhibition Rzęsa z oka wilka [editor’s translation: A wolf’s eyelash] in BWA Gallery in Tarnów.
+This tension was excellently exposed at the exhibition Rzęsa z Oka Wilka [editor’s translation: A Wolf’s Eyelash] in BWA Gallery in Tarnów.
 The title is a reference to a Latino narrative about a girl who ignored warnings and decided to go into the woods where a wolf lived.
 Thanks to her courage she set the imprisoned animal free and received the wolf’s eyelash in return.
-Since then, she has been able to tell good and evil apart, she’s become just and strong.
+Since then, she was able to tell good and evil apart, she’s become just and strong.
 The artist’s works are expressive and surprising.
 The frosty landscapes, soft animal furs and the childhood world juxtaposed with bleak reality don’t bode well.
-You need to enter the forrest to see how the story really ends.
+You need to enter the forest to see how the story really ends.